 In November 2015, while at Paris, Mittag overtook former Potsdam team-mate Conny Pohlers as all-time competition top scorer and now has her half-century from 68 appearances, having been stuck on 49 goals for ten games since that record-breaking strike away to Örebro nearly two years ago.

-UEFA.com looks at the leading scorers since the UEFA Women's Cup began in 2001 and its rebranding eight years later, with Ada Hegerberg fast closing on the top positions.
+UEFA.com looks at the leading scorers since the UEFA Women's Cup began in 2001 and its rebranding eight years later, with Ada Hegerberg fast closing on the top positions having this season equalled the record for 14 in a single campaign, with potentially four games to go.

 1 Anja Mittag (Turbine Potsdam/Rosengård/Paris Saint-Germain/Wolfsburg) 50